• Home

 Shared vision

-Ayesha, founder and CEO of lifestyle company Sweet July, an actress, a cookbook author, television host, and restaurateur, owns product development and flavor strategy for Plezi Hydration.
+Ayesha, founder and CEO of lifestyle company Sweet July, actress, cookbook author, television host, and restaurateur, owns product development and flavor strategy for Plezi Hydration.
 “I really love being able to use that creative arm and ideate on what’s next, or how we can make something better,” she said.
 She described the new Berry Boom flavor with a chef’s precision: “It tastes like melted popsicles in the best way—very nostalgic of childhood.”

-Flavor authenticity is non-negotiable for her.
-“Making sure that what it says is actually what it tastes like is very important to me,” she said.”There’s nothing artificial in these Plezi drinks, but you also don’t want it to taste artificial.
+Flavor authenticity is nonnegotiable for her.
+“Making sure that what it says is actually what it tastes like is very important to me,” she said.
+“There’s nothing artificial in these Plezi drinks, but you also don’t want it to taste artificial.
 You can be using the purest of ingredients and still, for whatever reason, have something that gives an artificial taste.”

 That quality-control instinct extends to how she evaluates the working relationship itself.
 She noted that Plezi’s team incorporated her feedback.
 “It’s not often you get involved and people will actually listen to you and take that feedback to heart,” she said.